 US Airways BusinessCard Offer: 25,000 miles after first purchase ($79 annual fee not waived)

-While this is not an immediate “stop the presses” thing you must do today, I know I will likely be adding AAdvantage and US Airways cards to my next churn – and as an added bonus neither are issued by Chase or Amex, so you can still throw in a card from one or both of those issuers if you feel up to it.
+While this is not an immediate “stop the presses” thing you must do today, I know I will likely be adding AAdvantage and US Airways cards to my next series of applications – and as an added bonus neither are issued by Chase or Amex, so you can still throw in a card from one or both of those issuers if you feel up to it.